weilingx46/workshop-sassy-hugo/README.md

 {{ partial "footer.html" . }}
 ```

+We can see that the calls to `header.html` and `footer.html` will be replaced with the code in those files.
 Reload the page and you should see that nothing has changed, but the partials are now in use.